pytorch/rfcs/RFC-0005-structured-kernel-definitions.md

 * The use of `set_output` as a method means we can avoid allocating an owning vector to store sizes; instead, initializer lists can be used whenever the size is statically known.
-A previous version of this function required an intermediate `TensorMeta` struct to be returned from the meta function.

 * `set_output` is virtual.
 This is a tradeoff between code size and devirtualization: by making `set_output` virtual, we can